 After the appliance is first placed, it may feel uncomfortable because it is new, but there should be little to no pain.
 For the first few days after treatment, you may want to serve soft foods that require little to no chewing such as applesauce, yogurt, mashed potatoes, smoothies, and ice cream.

 As the patient adapts to the new appliance in their mouth, there may be excessive drooling, but this is also temporary as the child gets used to the expander.
 It may also be hard for a child to pronounce certain sounds such as “s” and “t.”
-Speech will become more natural very quickly.
+The speech will become more natural very quickly.

 As the expansion screw is turned, your child might feel pressure in the upper palate, behind the nose, or between the eyes.
 It may possibly cause headaches that can be treated with over-the-counter remedies such as acetaminophen.
 This is normal and will dissipate quickly.